ironArray/Caterva2/SPECS.md

 When a `info` command is issued, the client must print the metadata of the dataset.
 We will implement just the .b2nd files (NDArray instances in Python) for now  The metadata is a dictionary with the following fields:

 - `meta`: The metadata of the dataset.
-E.g. if the dataset `b` is an NDArray, `meta` is the next tuple:
+E.g. if the dataset `b` is an NDArray, `meta` is the next dict:

 ```
 In [15]: b = blosc2.asarray(np.arange(20))